-If you are in need of food, our emergency food pantry is here to serve you.
+Have you lost your job or been furloughed due to the pandemic?
+Are you in need of food assistance?
+If so, our emergency food pantry is here to serve you.
 To help protect the health of you and our staff, we will not be taking any walk-ins until further notice.
 If you would like to access the pantry, we ask that you call in advance and make an appointment with our staff.
 You may contact Ms. Pauni at (808) 848-2528 or Ms. Lani at (808) 848-2529.

 We can also deliver food from the pantry to kupuna in Kalihi-Palama who are without transportation.
 Should you or a homebound family member need this service, please call our staff to arrange for delivery.

 This summer, in partnership with the Women’s Fund of Hawai`i, the Association of American University Women (Honolulu Branch), and Ceeds of Peace, Palama Settlement is excited to announce Girls Talk Back, a program for teen girls focused on developing leadership, peacebuilding, social justice skills.
 The cohort of 20 girls will spend four weeks together, honing their skills and learning how to apply them to address community issues outside the classroom.
 At the end of the program, participants will present their projects and progress in a TED Talk-style forum, which they may use as an opportunity to launch both financial and in-kind campaigns to garner support for their projects.

 Thanks to private funding, there is no registration fee to participate in the Girls Talk Back program.
 If you, or someone you know, are interested in joining this program, visit this link or click the image above to access the application form.